The Complete 7-Day GERD Diet Plan: Your Step-by-Step Guide to Relief

 If you're dealing with GERD or chronic acid reflux, you know how frustrating dinner time can be.
 We've built a gentle, soothing 7-day GERD diet plan to help reduce inflammation, give your esophagus a break, and finally let you enjoy eating again without the burn.

 If you're dealing with Gastroesophageal Reflux Disease (GERD), you already know how exhausting mealtime can become.
 You sit down to a plate of food, wondering if what you're about to eat will trigger that familiar, heavy burning in your chest.
-It starts to feel like everything you love is suddenly off-limits.
 Coffee?
 Gone.
 Spicy tacos?
 A distant memory.
 Even that innocent-looking peppermint tea your friend suggested might be making things worse.

 But managing acid reflux shouldn't mean eating bland, joyless meals for the rest of your life.
 It simply means understanding your specific triggers and leaning on foods that actively soothe your digestive tract.